So you think your business is ready for Facebook?

 While it’s true that Facebook can help you extend the reach of your marketing by connecting you with thousands of potential clients, it’s also true that many business’ Facebook pages are ineffective and actually hurt the image of the business by being boring and underdeveloped.

 Businesses tend to jump on Facebook without a strategy, start a page, update it for a little while, link to it from their company website, and then give up on their Facebook pages because they don’t see immediate success with them.
 However, even after they’ve given up on their Facebook pages, the links from their company website to the page often remain, linking to a desolate Facebook page with a tiny following that has not been updated in ages.
 These forgotten Facebook pages do a real disservice to a business.

 You Need a Strategy

 Before jumping onto Facebook just because everyone else is doing it, you need to understand what social networking is, what it is not, and how to approach it.
 In other words, you need a strategy.
 And keep in mind that the strategies that will be discussed in this series of articles will focus primarily on Facebook, but could also be applied to other social networks like Twitter or Google+.

 The strategy should include the following steps:

-We will look at each step of the strategy in detail in separate posts.
-In this post we will cover planning.
+In this post, we will cover planning.
 Sticking to the strategy will ultimately determine if you win or lose on Facebook.

 Step 1 – Planning

-Below are some vital things to consider as your are preparing to dive into marketing your business on Facebook.
+Below are some vital things to consider as you are preparing to dive into marketing your business on Facebook.